bloch-elkouby-lab/website/presentations/index.md

 Schuck, A., Barzilay, S., **Bloch-Elkouby, S.**, Calati, R., Mahato, R., &amp; Galynker, I. (2019, May).
 Association between Clinicians’ Emotional Response, Therapeutic Alliance and Patient Suicidal Ideation.
 Poster presented at the upcoming Annual Meeting of the American Psychiatric Association.
 San-Francisco, US.

-Schuck, A., Calati, R., **Bloch-Elkouby, S.**, Barzilay, S., &amp; Galynker, I. (2019, March).
-Ruminative flooding as a mediator of the relationship between lifetime suicide risk and prospective suicidal thoughts and behaviors.
-Poster presented at the Annual Meeting of the Anxiety and Depression Association of America, Chicago, IL.

 {% include section.html %}